ACCESS-NRI/access-hive.org.au/docs/about/contribute/index.md

 ## Become a member of the ACCESS-Hive organisation

 The ACCESS-Hive organisation is open to any member of the ACCESS community.
 Furthermore, organisation members have write access to the ACCESS-Hive repository which simplifies the process to contribute.
-Members can work from branches to contain their modifications instead of creating and maintaining their own forks.
+Members can work from branches that contain their modifications instead of creating and maintaining their own forks.

 As such, we encourage you to become a member of the organisation by replying to [this issue][issue-179] and ask to be invited to join the organisation.